 In order to receive the Integrated Science degree with honors a student must complete ISP coursework with distinction and carry out independent research under the supervision of a faculty member.

 As most ISP students will graduate with second and sometimes third majors, a student must decide whether to work toward honors in ISP or in another major, since a project may only count in one department.
 In unusual circumstances, it may be possible to achieve more than one degree with honors, if more than one significant project has been done.
 Additionally, the student may want to write an interdisciplinary thesis for having carried out a highly significant project that connects two different disciplines.
-In both cases, he/she must complete the "Statement for Dual or Interdisciplinary Senior Honors Projects" at the beginning of the fall quarter of his/her last year.
+In both cases, the student must complete the Application to Pursue Dual or Interdisciplinary Senior Honors Projects in the spring of their junior year.

 Because of the rigor of ISP and the fact that all courses taken are honors courses, all students with GPAs of 3.2 and above are eligible for the honors program.
 Students with GPAs above 3.0 will be considered for honors if they have completed a significant amount of undergraduate research.